 Milan gets very busy in December and January with tourists for Christmas shopping and sales, so if you ask me autumn is the time to go!

 - NYX Milan (Midrange)

 - Or check out our Best Hotels in Milan post for more inspiration

 Best Milan Tours

 - Afternoon Food Tour With Beer Tasting in Milan

 I’ve said that for a long time – Le Marche are the new Tuscany.
 If you’re after a countryside destination to experience the charm of Italian dolce vita, this region has it all.
 Visiting Marche in autumn will give you, once again, the opportunity to enjoy nature in total solitude – I visited a few years ago in October and had the wonderful Senigallia beaches and Mount Conero walking paths all to myself.

-These five Italian destinations to visit in autumn are just a suggestion – there are many more places that are wonderful in October and November, and naturally that includes the ‘Holy Trinity’ of Italian destinations, Venice, Florence and Rome.
-Bookmundi offers tours around Italy year round, including well-known destinations as well as more offbeat locations.
+These five Italian destinations to visit in Autumn are just a suggestion – there are many more places that are wonderful in October and November, and naturally that includes the ‘Holy Trinity’ of Italian cities, Venice, Florence and Rome.